 Simple English definitions for legal terms

-Read a random definition: new cause of action
+Read a random definition: duty-bound

 Term: Code d'instruction criminelle